You may already have heard and seen that C++20 brings the ability to allocate dynamic memory at compile-time. This leads to

 constexpr variable.
 Hence

 div is executed at run-time.
-In this case, the compiler does not check for the division by zero despite that the
+In this case, the compiler does not check for the division by zero despite the fact that the function

 constexpr.
 This changes as soon as we assign the call to